What Kayak Expedition is Best for Me? WWE’s Guide to Smooth Paddling

 If you want a lot of time in the cockpit…

-The Galapagos Islands Kayak Adventure is a very intimate way to observe the flora and fauna of the isles.
+The Galápagos Islands Active Adventure is a very intimate way to observe the flora and fauna of the isles.
 You’ll see Blue-footed boobies, prehistoric marine iguanas and fire engine red Sally lightfoot crabs by tandem kayak around San Cristobal, Punta Estrada with a dramatic coastline paddle to Puerto Grande to set up camp on the porcelain-white sand beach. (*Two nights camping, 7 nights hotel beds!).
 You’ll clock a lot of nautical miles on this one!

 Kayaking in Antarctica?
 Really?

 According to Dympna Hayes, a Wild Women guide and co-owner of the Ontario Sea Kayak Centre (OSKC is one of the leading paddling schools in Canada), the safest place in the world to kayak is Antarctica.
 “It’s the easiest conditions!
 There are no waves and because of the calmness, the group doesn’t get separated.
 It’s super safe because everyone is wearing a drysuit and the kayaks are tandem.

 Seasoned and novice kayakers alike can enjoy the serenity and safety of this region with boat support.
 Kayakers will never go out in windy conditions (it has to be under 15 knots), women are picked up at the gangway, get in a Zodiac and the kayaks are towed to a quiet, sheltered area.

 There’s no obligation to kayak everyday either–you can always opt for a shore excursion instead!
 Choose from a sit-on-top paddling excursion or sea kayaking option on the Falklands, South Georgia and Antarctica: Explorers and Kings trip.

 You can read more about Wild Women guide and OSKC Dympna Hayes and what floats her boat here!